 What is the Record?

-The Record is IIT Chicago-Kent's weekly, online newsletter for posting notices,
+The Record is Chicago-Kent's weekly, online newsletter for posting notices,

 communicating news and announcing events within the law school community.

 Chicago-Kent's Office of Public Affairs produces the main Record headline page,

 which contains links to individual announcement pages that are posted online and maintained

 by the sponsoring administrative department, academic unit or student organization.

 All Chicago-Kent departments, academic units, institutes, centers

 and organizations are responsible

 for maintaining their own Record